jimm/patchmaster/site/file-format.md

 processed, else only messages coming from the specified channel will be processed.

-A connection can optionally take a block that specifies a program change or bank plus program change (sent to the output instrument on `out_chan`), a zone, a transposition, and a filter (see below).
+A connection can optionally take a block that specifies a program change (sent to the output instrument on `out_chan`), bank change (ditto), a zone, a transposition, and a filter (see below).

+- bank
 - prog_chg
 - zone
 - transpose